Cardinal hospitalized with COVID, breathing with ventilator - NewsBreak

 Cardinal hospitalized with COVID, breathing with ventilator

-MADISON, Wis.
-(AP) — Cardinal Raymond Burke, one of the Catholic Church’s most outspoken conservatives and a vaccine skeptic, said he has COVID-19 and his staff said he is breathing through a ventilator.
+Cardinal Raymond Burke, one of the Catholic Church s most outspoken conservatives and a vaccine skeptic, said he has COVID-19 and his staff said he is breathing through a ventilator.

 Burke tweeted Aug.
 10 that he had caught the virus, was resting comfortably and was receiving excellent medical care.